916StefEduard/DesignPatterns/README.md

                         that are not static.
 Static Class in Java = used only inside another class and has restricted access to variables that are not static from the
                         outside class.

+HTTP Request:
+      GET: used to retrieve information from the server using the url
+      POST: used to send data to the server using html forms
+      PUT: replaces the current representations of the source with the uploaded content
+      DELETE: removes all the current representations of the resource given by the URL